 Omega-3s Might Actually Help Your Brain Grow New Cells

-We’ve all heard it: “Fish is brain food.”
+If I had a dollar every time my dad said something like, “fish is brain food” growing up, I’d be able to pay my mortgage every month without having to go to work.
 It’s been thrown around forever, usually when someone’s trying to convince you to eat salmon or down a spoonful of cod liver oil (gross, by the way).

 But what if that old advice wasn’t just nutritional folklore?
 What if science is now saying, “Oh hey, that’s actually legit… and even better than we thought”?

-And the best part?
-This isn’t some expensive medical treatment or experimental procedure.
+And the best part about it is this isn’t some expensive medical treatment or experimental procedure.
 You can literally walk into a store, grab a bottle of omega-3s, and start helping your brain build new neural pathways.

 First: What Are Omega-3s and Why Should We Care?

-Omega-3s are a type of essential fatty acid, which basically means our bodies need them but can’t make them.
-We’ve gotta get them from food or supplements.
+Omega-3s are a type of essential fatty acid, which basically means our bodies need them but can’t make them itself for some sad reason.
+We’ve gotta get them from food or supplements, and we always have!

-We already knew omega-3s were great for heart health, inflammation, and maybe even mood.
-But the newest research?
-It’s pointing to something way bigger: they might help us grow new neurons.
+Doctors already knew omega-3s were great for heart health, inflammation, and some even hinted that maybe even mood was effected.
+But the newest research is pointing to something way bigger and more important, they might help us grow new neurons.

 Wait… We Can Grow New Brain Cells?

-But it turns out, our brains can keep growing new neurons throughout adulthood, especially in the hippocampus (the part responsible for memory and learning).
+But it turns out, our brains can keep growing new neurons throughout adulthood, especially in the hippocampus (that part responsible for memory and learning).

-The catch?
+There’s a catch though, because of course there is.
 That process, called neurogenesis, slows way down as we age.
-Stress, inflammation, and poor diet make it even worse.
+Stress, inflammation, and poor diet make it even worse, which most of us have enough of in this day and age.

 That’s why this new omega-3 research is so exciting.
-If a simple supplement can help boost neurogenesis, it might:
+If a simple supplement can help boost neurogenesis, it might help to improve memory, support learning (yes, we’re all still learning!), protect against cognitive decline, and even lower the risk of dementia and Alzheimer’s (which is a big one!).

 And the latest studies are showing exactly that.